Eli-Rousseau/From-zero-to-software-developer/Mosh/JavaScript/React.md

 #### 5.4 Form Handling with React Hook Form

 Managing complex forms with multiple input fields can quickly become tedious in React.
 React Hook Form simplifies this process by reducing the amount of code needed to handle form inputs.
-To use this library one need to install it using the following command:
+To use this library, you need to install it using the following command:

 ```bash
 npm i react-hook-form